Oberon

 Oberon (/ˈoʊbərɒn/) is a king of the fairies in medieval and Renaissance literature.
 He is best known as a character in William Shakespeare's play A Midsummer Night's Dream, in which he is King of the Fairies and spouse of Titania, Queen of the Fairies.

 Etymology

-Oberon is derived from Alberich (from Old High German alb- "elf" and -rîh-, "ruler", "king"), the name of a dwarf from Germanic mythology.
-In the Nibelungenlied, a Burgundian poem written around the turn of the 13th century, Alberich guards the treasure of the Nibelungen, but is overcome by Siegfried.
-In Old French, the name Alberich evolved into Alberon and then Auberon and ultimately into Aubrey.
+Oberon is a variant spelling of Auberon, earlier Alberon, the origin of which is uncertain, though it may be connected with Alberich and Aubrey, or might else be derived from the Old High German elements adal 'noble' + ber(n) 'bear'.